random2haju/cidr_filter/README.md

 Requires "pandas" and "netaddr" modules.
 Current configuration is exluding selected CIDR ranges addresses from end result.
 You can change in row 48 "right_only" to "both"

 - "right_only" = selects events that are NOT in selected CIRD range
-- "both" = selects events that are ONLY in selected CIRD rane
+- "both" = selects events that are ONLY in selected CIDR range